Last Updated on

 How Brexit might affect the United Kingdom cannabis legislation

-Prime Minister Boris Johnson was calling for an election to be held on the 12th of December and saying that the MPs are holding the country ‘hostage’ by refusing a general election.
-However, the Liberal Democrats and the Scottish National Party are now actually pushing for the election to be held on the 9th of December with a bill that amends the Fixed-term Parliaments Act 2011.
-The Labour Party, on the other hand, is still acting indecisive.
+Prime Minister Boris Johnson was calling for an election to be held on the 12th of December, 2019, and saying that the MPs are holding the country ‘hostage’ by refusing a general election.
+However, the Liberal Democrats and the Scottish National Party were actually pushing for the election to be held on the 9th of December with a bill that amends the Fixed-term Parliaments Act 2011.
+The Labour Party, on the other hand, was still acting indecisive.

-The Liberal Democrats say that this bill will remove the threat of any no-deal Brexit in the immediate future.
-The plan that the Liberal Democrats are following also only requires them to get a simple majority instead of a two-thirds majority.
-This, in turn, could prevent the Labour Party from just vetoing the process.
+The Liberal Democrats said that this bill would remove the threat of any no-deal Brexit in the immediate future.
+The plan that the Liberal Democrats were following also only required them to get a simple majority instead of a two-thirds majority.
+This, in turn, prevented the Labour Party from just vetoing the process.

 Since the Liberal Democrats are already in support of marijuana legalisation, Brexit might just somehow end up being good for the UK cannabis market.
-Still, with 35 SNP MPs and 19 Lib Dem MPs in the Commons, the success of this bill relies on cross-party support as well as on the EU agreeing to extend the deadline at least to the 31st of January.
+Still, with 35 SNP MPs and 19 Lib Dem MPs in the Commons, the success of this bill relied on cross-party support as well as on the EU agreeing to extend the deadline at least to the 31st of January, 2020.

-So far, the EU has agreed to an extension, however, it has not made a decision on the new deadline.
-Today, the ambassadors from the 27 EU member countries are meeting in Brussels to consider a draft of a decision to extend the United Kingdom’s leaving date to the 31st of January, 2020.
+In October 2019, the ambassadors from the 27 EU member countries were meeting in Brussels to consider a draft of a decision to extend the United Kingdom’s leaving date to the 31st of January, 2020.

 Now that 2020 is nearly over and Brexit is in full motion, the future will tell how all of this affects cannabis in the UK.
 So far, with the FCA having allowed medical cannabis companies to be listed on the London Stock Exchange in September of this year, it seems like things are going in the right direction.